 Llanberis is where catch the Snowdon Mountain Railway to the top of the mountain if you don’t fancy walking.
 Or where you start the Llanberis Path if you do – it’s the longest but least strenuous walk up to the summit which runs next to the railway line.

 From Llanberis we backtracked to the Pen-y-Pass and then followed the A4086 over the hills past the grey slate cottages in the village of Capel Curig.
 Then from Capel Curig we took a right onto the A5, heading towards Betws-y-Coed on the edge of Snowdonia.
 The road gets flatter here and there are more trees and less mountains.

-Betws-y-Coed is another hub town, and a former coach stop on the Irish mail route from London to Holyhead.
+Betws-y-Coed is another hub town, a former coach stop on the Irish mail route from London to Holyhead.
 It has a pretty village green surrounded by shops, hotels and an old church.
-You can visit the Miners’ Bridge and walk along the riverside or out to the Pont-y-Pair and Swallow Falls waterfalls.
-Then replenish some calories with Welshcakes at Cwmni Cacen Gri.
+You can visit the Miners’ Bridge and walk along the riverside or out to the Pont-y-Pair and Swallow Falls waterfalls before refuelling with cake at the Alpine Coffe Shop.

-The road out of Betws-y-Coed leaves Snowdonia, but if you’ve not had enough beautiful scenery by now there are a couple of different directions you can take to continue your Welsh road trip.
-Go north along the A470 and you’ll reach the medieval seaside town of Conwy.
-It has 13th-century Conwy Castle, city walls to walk around and the UK’s smallest house to squeeze into.
+The road out of Betws-y-Coed leaves Snowdonia behind, but if you’ve not had enough beautiful scenery there are a couple of different directions you can take to continue your North Wales road trip.
+Go north on the A470 to the medieval seaside town of Conwy, with a 13th-century castle, historic city walls and the UK’s smallest house to squeeze into.

 Snowdonia road trip map

 If you’re navigating using a GPS/sat nav, then you can input the following postcodes to follow the scenic Snowdonia road trip route.
 From Porthmadog (LL49 9AU), navigate to:

 - LL55 4NT (top of Nant Gwynant)